aspectron/kaspa-core-lib/README.md

 ## Building the Browser Bundle

-To build a bitcore-lib full bundle for the browser:
+To build a kaspacore-lib full bundle for the browser:

 ```sh
 gulp browser